 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-My easy and homemade (and fully vegan!) version of the tahini-based "goddess" dressing found in many health food stores and restaurants.
-If you like the store-bought goddess dressings, you'll love this easy homemade goddess salad dressing made with tahini, lemon juice and parsley.
-You might also want to try this recipe for goddess dressing with ginger.
+This vegan version of the tahini-based "goddess" dressing found in many health food stores and restaurants is easy to make at home.
+If you like the store-bought goddess dressings, you'll love this one made with tahini, lemon juice, and parsley.
+It is egg-free and dairy-free, unlike traditional green goddess dressing.

-I absolutely love goddess dressing and I put it on everything.
-I'll use it to make cole slaw instead of mayonnaise; I use it to dress plain steamed vegetables and I even put it on leftover pasta to make cold pasta salads.
-I also use it in place of ranch dressing as a dip for plain veggies such as carrot sticks and cucumbers.
-But that's just me.
-Most people just use goddess dressing just to dress their salads!
+You can find many ways to use this goddess dressing besides dressing a green salad.
+Use it to make coleslaw instead of mayonnaise, to dress plain steamed vegetables, and to put on leftover pasta to make cold pasta salads.
+It's a great substitute for ranch dressing as a dip for plain veggies such as carrot sticks and cucumbers.

-Need it to be sugar-free?
-You can omit the agave nectar or sugar if you need it to be sugar-free (I usually do these days, as I'm trying to cut down on added sugar), but the sugar does add an extra layer of flavor to make it truly special (and its just a little bit).
+There are easy substitutions to make for special diets.
+If you need it to be gluten-free, use a gluten-free tamari instead of soy sauce.
+You can omit the agave nectar or sugar if you need it to be sugar-free.
+But the sugar does add an extra layer of flavor to make it truly special (and its just a little bit).